MostafaMoradi7/TemplateHandler/README.md

 # Template Handler

-Template Handler is a Node.js application designed to handle templates for the Abrnoc company.
+Template Handler is a Node.js application designed to handle templates.
 It provides functionalities to manage categories and templates, allowing users to create, edit, delete, and retrieve templates associated with categories.

 ## Table of Contents